intercity/intercity-next/doc/installation.md

 In order to provide an easy way to install Intercity on your server, we provide Intercity-Docker.
 This is an installation and update manager for Intercity.

-1. Clone Intercity-Docker to `/var/intercity`: `$ git clone https://github.com/intercity/intercity-docker.git /var/intercity`
+1. Clone Intercity-Docker to `/var/intercity`: `$ git clone https://github.com/intercity/intercity-docker.git -b 0-3-stable /var/intercity`
 1. Go to the cloned folder: `cd /var/intercity`
 1. Copy the sample container config: `cp samples/app.yml containers/`
 1. Open the app.yml and change the required params: `vi containers/app.yml`